-A 1980s-inspired, post-apocalyptic first-person co-op shooter seems to hit every buzzword for a potentially lucrative game in 2019.
+A 1980s-inspired, post-apocalyptic first-person co-op shooter seems to hit every buzzword for a potentially lucrative game of the year.
 And given the disappointment that was Fallout 76, a game that Generation Zero shares much of its DNA with, I expected Avalanche’s Stockholm studio to come out swinging and fill in the gaps that Bethesda had missed.

 While my assessment is focused on helping you decide whether or not to purchase Generation Zero, we may revise its score following any major updates, so make sure to check back.